dvalinotti/web-component-examples/README.md

+# Web Component Examples

+In this repository you will find examples of web components built using:

+1. Stencil.js
+2. Lit
+3. Hybrids
+4. Atomico

+The example component is a clipboard-copy component, which uses attributes and props/state to execute a clipboard copy command and display reactive functionality.
+The component idea is based on GitHub's clipboard-copy web component.

 ## What are Web Components?

 Modern web browser API for writing custom HTML elements that can be reused across frontend frameworks and libraries.